10 things to do in and around Richmond this Christmas

 A UNESCO world heritage site, the Royal Botanic Kew Gardens put on a spectacular light trail throughout the grounds over the festive season.
-Amble past millions of sparkling lights, mind-boggling illuminations and be dazzled with shows of laser beams, jets of light and colourful kaleidoscopic projections.
-Stop off en route for a warming cup of mulled wine or a marshmallow on a stick to roast on one of the fire pits.
+Amble past millions of sparkling lights, mind-boggling illuminations and dazzling performances of dancing laser beams, jets of light and colourful kaleidoscopic projections.
+Stop off en route for a warming cup of mulled wine or a soft marshmallow on a stick to roast on one of the roaring fire pits.

-For a slightly quieter and more affordable alternative to Kew Garden’s light trail, discover Syon Park’s Enchanted Woodland where you can follow an illuminated trail winding around the lake and through the grand and historic Syon House.
+For a slightly quieter and more affordable alternative to the Royal Botanic Kew Gardens light trail, discover Syon Park’s Enchanted Woodland.
+Trace an illuminated trail winding around the lake and through the grand and historic Syon House.

-Nothing says Christmas like browsing festive fairs and markets to pick up knick-knacks and glitzy Christmas tree decorations.
-From arts and crafts and live music at the fine gothic castle of Strawberry Hill House to Twickenham’s Festival of Lights Christmas fair featuring the likes of Santa’s Grotto and Christmas carols, there are plenty of options to get you into the festive spirit.
+There’s nothing like browsing through festive fairs and markets to pick up knick-knacks and glitzy Christmas tree decorations.
+From arts and crafts at the fine Gothic castle of Strawberry Hill House to Twickenham’s pedestrianised Church Street fair featuring street food stalls and Punch and Judy, there are plenty of options to get you into the festive spirit.

 Kingston Christmas market

 Sparkle: Contemporary Craft and Gourmet Food Fair, Landmark Arts Centre, Teddington